cssivision/mtunnel/tls_config/README.md

 If you need to pass additional config you can use the `-config` parameter, here for example I want to add alternative names to my certificate.

+rustls need certificate with SAN, we need create using following:

 ```
 openssl req -new -sha256 \
     -key mydomain.com.key \